 Islington, Islington Architect’s Dept. under Christopher Purslow

-London housing became delegated to the individual boroughs in the 1960s – in Islington, it was Alf Head that steered the redevelopment of the borough’s new-build public housing, choosing intricate low-rise, high-density structures.
+London housing was delegated to the individual boroughs in the 1960s.
+In Islington, it was Alf Head that steered the redevelopment of the borough’s new-build public housing, choosing intricate low-rise, high-density structures.
 Islington’s in-house designers tended to favour a more picturesque townscape approach of mews and arched windows, but wit and irony sometimes crept in too.
 James Stirling’s work also appears to have rubbed off, as influences can be seen in the Mackintosh-style gridded windows, yellow metal conservatories and striped stair-turrets.

 China Wharf (1986–1988)

 A 23-year-old property developer, Andrew Wadsworth, was the first to carry out a residential conversion in Docklands.
 He commissioned CZWG to convert a water tower into a luxurious penthouse apartment for himself and also to transform the adjoining derelict Bermondsey warehouse into 17 flats with riverside views.
 The building was named China Wharf not due to the River Thames’ association with exotic cargoes, but after his cat, China.
 The bright-red facade is reminiscent of the old sailing barges that used to be ever-present on the Thames and is a vibrant focal point on the riverscape.

 William Whitfield was appointed to come up with an exciting new vision for Whitehall, which drew on castles for inspiration (many comparisons are made with the Palace of Westminster) and also references the lost King Street and Holbein Gates.
 Sat between the Edwin Lutyens-designed Cenotaph and the former police buildings on Victoria Embankment, Whitfield’s Whitehall blends in with the colour, texture and forms of the existing buildings with its ‘streaky bacon’ red brick and stone facade.